LucidNFT: LR-Anchored Multi-Reward Preference Optimization for Flow-Based Real-World Super-Resolution: Experiment

 \subsection{Effectiveness of LucidNFT}

 We evaluate LucidNFT on two representative flow-based Real-ISR models, LucidFlux~\cite{LucidFlux} and DiT4SR~\cite{DiT4SR}.
-LucidFlux is built upon a large-scale DiT-based generative backbone (14B total parameters, including a 12B flow prior), whereas DiT4SR adopts a comparatively lightweight DiT-based architecture derived from stable-diffusion-3-medium~\cite{SD3}, with a 2B prior and a 2.72B adapter.
-Fig.~\ref{fig:curve_lucidflux} shows the training dynamics of LucidNFT on LucidFlux.
-Both the image quality reward (UniPercept IQA) and the consistency reward (LucidConsistency) exhibit stable optimization behavior throughout training.
-Despite the stochasticity introduced by generative sampling, the smoothed reward curves demonstrate a clear upward trend, indicating that LucidNFT effectively improves perceptual quality while preserving structural consistency.
-The evaluation rewards on the validation set follow a similar pattern.
-Both metrics steadily increase and gradually converge as training progresses, suggesting that the learned policy generalizes beyond the training samples and avoids reward overfitting.
-Due to space constraints, additional experiments on DiT4SR are provided in the supplementary material.
-We observe similar optimization dynamics when applying LucidNFT to DiT4SR, with the corresponding training curves included for reference.
-These results further demonstrate the effectiveness of LucidNFT across flow-based generative backbones of different scales.
+LucidFlux is built upon a large-scale DiT-based generative backbone with 14B total parameters, including a 12B flow prior, whereas DiT4SR adopts a comparatively lightweight DiT-based architecture derived from Stable-Diffusion-3-Medium~\cite{SD3}, with a 2B prior and a 2.72B adapter.
+These two backbones allow us to examine whether LucidNFT generalizes across flow-based generative restoration models of different scales.

+Fig.~\ref{fig:curve_lucidflux} shows the training dynamics of LucidNFT and DPO fine-tuning.
+For efficiency, validation rewards are computed with fewer inference steps than the final evaluation, so LucidConsistency reward trends are less pronounced than perceptual rewards.
+Nevertheless, the smoothed UniPercept IQA reward steadily increases, while LucidConsistency remains stable rather than collapsing, indicating that perceptual improvement does not come with severe LR-faithfulness degradation.
+The final resolution evaluation in Table~\ref{tab:quantitative} further shows that LucidNFT improves LucidConsistency over the corresponding backbones.
+We observe similar trends on DiT4SR, suggesting that LucidNFT provides effective RL fine-tuning across flow-based Real-ISR backbones.